 - In the search box, enter “NextCellent Gallery – NextGEN Legacy” (without the quotation marks) and press Enter

-- Return to the plugins page, locate NextGEN Gallery plugin and click on “Deactivate”
+- Return to the plugins page, locate the NextGEN Gallery plugin, and click on “Deactivate”

-- When it is done, locate NextCellent Gallery plugin and click on “Activate”
+- When it is done, locate the NextCellent Gallery plugin and click on “Activate”

 - Congratulations you have switched to the new plugin and all your galleries should work as before

 I suggest that you leave the old NextGEN Gallery plugin where it is for a while and never delete it from the plugins list by clicking on “Delete” or you may lose all your images.
 After you use Nextcellent Gallery for a while and you are convinced that it is doing everything as expected, you can:

 - Make a backup of your plugins folder, with all the plugins